Title: The Bench That Waits

 “Sí,” I agreed.
 “Muy bonita.”

 We sat in companionable silence, watching the water.
-I did not know her name, her story, anything about the life that had brought her to this bench on this morning.
-She did not know mine.
+I knew nothing of her name, her story, nothing about the life that had brought her to this bench on this morning.
+She knew nothing of mine.
 And yet there was a connection, brief and wordless, the kind of connection that can only happen between strangers who have no agenda, no history, no expectation of each other.
 Just two women, sharing a bench, watching the sea.

-The woman rose to leave, gathering a small bag I had not noticed.
+The woman rose to leave, gathering a small bag I had missed until that moment.
 “Que le vaya bien,” she said.
 May it go well for you.
 “Igualmente,” I replied.
 Same to you.
 She walked away, and I stayed on the bench, holding the small gift of that encounter, that moment of human connection that asked nothing and gave everything.

 Encontrándome / Finding Myself